-- Consultant services for project management, including planning and development; - Research and pilot testing of solutions, including but not limited to: needs assessment, gap analysis, evaluation of information sharing technologies; - Information technology infrastructure, equipment associated with developing/maintaining information sharing networks; - Software development and customization costs associated with developing/maintaining information sharing networks; - First time training costs associated with new equipment purchases or procedures related directly to the implementation of the project; - First time costs related to traceability implementation (e.g. first-time registration with GS1 for unique company prefix number, excluding identification tags, labels); - Costs associated with mock recall (see following pages); - In-kind activities directly related to the development and implementation of the project; and - Other activities as deemed eligible prior to being incurred based on project assessment by the Province. - - Consultant fees and staff training costs combined may not exceed 25% of total project costs. - - Eligible in-kind contributions may not exceed 30% of total project costs. -
+- Consultant services for project management, including planning and development; - Research and pilot testing of solutions, including but not limited to: needs assessment, gap analysis, evaluation of information sharing technologies; - Information technology infrastructure, equipment associated with developing/maintaining information sharing networks; - Customization of common desktop applications (i.e. Microsoft Excel or Access) specific to the traceability project; - Costs associated with developing or maintaining information-sharing networks; - First time training costs associated with new equipment purchases or procedures related directly to the implementation of the project; - First time costs related to traceability implementation (e.g. first-time registration with GS1 for unique company prefix number, excluding identification tags, labels); - Costs associated with Mock Recall (see following pages); - In-kind activities directly related to the development and implementation of the project; and - Other activities as deemed eligible prior to being incurred based on project assessment by the Province.